anoma/nspec/docs/arch/node/engines/mempool_worker.juvix.md

 Think of it as a traffic controller that not only assigns each transaction a unique position in line (via a timestamp called a *TxFingerprint*), but also ensures all the necessary resources (state access) are locked and ready before execution begins.
-In the current version of Anoma (V2), there is only a single Mempool Worker Engine instance, making it the central coordinator for all transaction processing.
+In the current version of Anoma (up to v0.2), there is only a single Mempool Worker Engine instance, making it the central coordinator for all transaction processing.

 When users or solvers submit transactions (via `MempoolWorkerMsgTransactionRequest`),